DrMemCS/drmem/drmemd/src/driver/drv_memory.md

 Since memory devices are similar to variables in a programming language, this driver doesn't impose a final, device name but, instead, lets the user decide.
-The only parameter is:
+The configuration parameters for this driver are:

 - `name` is a string containing the base name of the memory device.
+- `initial` is the initial value of the device.
+If this value is omitted, the memory device will either revert to the value stored in the redis backend or, if there is no previous value, it will have no value.
+It is recommended that an intial value be given.

 ## Devices